María Dolores de Cospedal: Failed bid to party leadership

 Cospedal conceding defeat at the PP headquarters on the Calle de Génova (July 2018).

 After the announcement of Mariano Rajoy stating his resignation to party leadership, Cospedal contested as candidate to the July 2018 party vote among affiliates to determine the new party leader (or failing any candidate to command a qualified majority, the 2 candidates to stand in a run-off voted among party delegates).

 Her opponents were former Deputy PM and staunch rival Soraya Sáenz de Santamaría, PP's Vice-Secretary for Communication Pablo Casado, former foreign minister José Manuel García-Margallo, MP José Ramón García Hernández and grassroot member Elio Cabanes.

 Cospedal was left out of the race as she commanded the 3rd position in number of votes in the primary election (25,9%) after Sáenz de Santamaría and Casado.
 Shortly before the runoff among party delegates between Casado and Sáenz de Santamaría, Cospedal publicly declared that she thought that "Pablo Casado could be magnificent option (as party leader)".

 Secondary role in the PP

 Following her exit from the cabinet she also served as Chairwoman of the Committee on Foreign Affairs of the Congress of Deputies from 13 September 2018 to 14 November 2018, when she resigned to her seat.

+Operation Kitchen proceedings

+In November 2018, recordings of conversations between Cospedal, her husband Ignacio López del Hierro and former police commisisioner José Manuel Villarejo were madre public.
+In the context of the proceedings concerning Operación Kitchen, Cospedal and López del Hierro were investigated for a period in connection with the alleged espionage operation against PP treasurer Luís Bárcenas.
+The proccedings against then were later dismised.

+In July 2026, National Court Judge, Antonio Piña, ordered to determine whether material seized from Villarejo included recordings of conversations with Cospedal or López del Hierro that could provide indications of criminal conduct.